 No metal rods in either scene but the second scene has one thug armed with two bamboo rods.
 That playground near Tak Hing Street is the same one that Bruce Lee was photographed alongside Sylvia Lai in 1970.
 Bruce’s demise was announced towards the very end of July 20 (the 38th birthday of director Joseph Kuo), so most people in H.K. only knew about the death on July 21 – the 20th birthday of Sylvia Chang.
 She joined Golden Harvest in 1972 because of Lo Wei.
 She apparently had a crush on Bruce and once saw him holding the script of The Game of Death.
-According to the Chinese web, she lived in his “old home” but it’s not specified as to which one this was.
+She lived in the same GH dormitory that Bruce briefly resided in after the making of The Big Boss.
 Before he died, Sylvia had acted in two movies – The Flying Tiger and The Tattooed Dragon.
 The latter was a Jimmy Wang Yu movie directed by Lo Wei and produced by GH.
 After Bruce died, she acted in two more Lo Wei movies for GH – Chinatown Capers and Yellow-Faced Tiger.
 Chuck Norris, Bruce’s friend and on-screen combatant, was cast in the latter almost immediately after Bruce died.
 When GH decided in 1976 to make a movie starring Bruce’s younger brother, Robert, Sylvia Chang was chosen to play his love interest.
 Nora Miao, Robert’s ex-girlfriend, could have been cast but she left GH in 1974.